puavo-org/puavo-os/parts/webmenu/docs/hacking.md

 Where `logout` is the json file name and `cancel` a key name in the json object.

+To create new translation just create a new directory for it  to `i18n` and run `make i18n`:

+    $ mkdir i18n/se
+    $ make i18n

+and edit the generated files.
+Remove the `[UNTRANSLATED]` tags from the strings after translating.

 For content translations see [menujson.md][menujson_i18n].

 ## menu.json development